 Advances in liver transplant surgery and the liver's unique ability to regenerate allow people to donate part of their liver to help someone in dire need of a transplant.
 A living-donor liver donation is when a doctor surgically removes a liver that is no longer functioning correctly and replaces it with a portion of a healthy liver from a living donor.

-Living donation accounts for almost 6,000 organ donations each year.
-Receiving a living donation decreases a person’s wait time on the national transplant wait-list.
-This process saves vital time and could save lives.
+In 2021, there were over 550 living-donor liver transplants in the U.S. Receiving a living donation decreases a person's wait time on the national transplant waiting list.
 Additionally, a liver from a living donor can start functioning immediately, leading to better results overall post-surgery.

-Our transplant team will discuss, in detail, the benefits and risks of living-liver donation during your pre-donation evaluation.
+At UPMC, our transplant team will discuss the benefits and risks of living-liver donation during your pre-donation evaluation.

 There are many benefits of living-liver donation, including:

 - Living-donor transplant helps save the lives of people with end-stage liver disease.
 And it increases the number of livers for people on the transplant waiting list.